Militants slam ROTC in Senior High School

 “It is also foolish to think that such violent and abusive program will be able to teach discipline and love for the country.
 It is impossible,” Rosos added.

 “If the government really wants to teach love for the country and instill patriotism, then the government should give more time in discussing the history of the Filipino people and our struggle for national liberation.
-Also, a fascist program like the ROTC can never teach critical thinking to our students – a necessary skill needed for the patriotic spirit to flourish among the youth,” he said.
-NEIL A. ALCOBER
+Also, a fascist program like the ROTC can never teach critical thinking to our students—a necessary skill needed for the patriotic spirit to flourish among the youth,” he said.